Widgetized Section

 That seems like a quaint notion now, given that Vail in the ensuing years has snapped up so many resorts around the world and dramatically increased its market share both nationally and globally.
 Turns out Weiser worked on that Vail case as well.

 Here’s the big difference between that case and the growing efforts to go after the tech industry, according to Weiser.
-First, big ‘s information domination grew up organically over the last 10 to 15 years, and there are now at least two big players.
+First, big tech‘s information domination grew up organically over the last 10 to 15 years, and there are now at least two big players.
 With the ski industry, Weiser says, Vail was the biggest player and it was acquiring other smaller players.

 I guess.
 But haven’t tech companies also been snapping up competitors for years?
 Weiser says the questions about the power of the platform-based economy are legitimate and are being delved into properly by the Federal Trade Commission.
 What he doesn’t like is the politicization of a Sept.
 25 DOJ meeting with state AG’s to discuss perceived ideological bias in social media.